maziac/DeZog/design/reversedebugging.md

 # Other Requests

 - scopesRequest: No special behavior.
 - stackTraceRequest: No special behavior.
-As the memory contents changes are not known this will simply return the current memory state at stepBackCounter=0.
+As the memory contents changes are not known this will simply return the current memory state at the time the reverse debugging was entered.
 - variablesRequest: No special behavior.
 The only special variables that change are the registers.
 These are special treated in the Emulator.